-Since learning is not real-time, students may not be motivated to ask their questions as they arise.
+Since learning is not real-time, students may not be motivated to ask questions as they arise.
 If the students find it difficult to retain information without having someone present with them during the process of learning, then they may not gain as much from the learning experience.

 2. Limited scope for collaboration

 Some students are very social, and they learn better in an environment with other people.
 They need to have the opportunity to ask questions and get feedback from their peers and instructors.
-This type of environment is best suited for synchronous learning.

 4. Lower levels of engagement with the course material

 In some types of asynchronous learning, if the students have complete control over when they submit their assignment or take an exam, they may not feel as motivated to complete it on time.
 This results in an unengaging learning experience.

 Without regular deadlines for assignments or tests, students often find it easy to put off work until the last minute or even not do it at all!
 This makes it difficult for teachers to provide feedback on student work since they can’t see how far along each student is in completing assignments or writing papers.

 💡Pro Tip: Include live webinars every week but also provide videos and reading materials for those who want to try their hand at self-paced learning through an online course platform.